This was a write up by Soumya Vajpayee in today's HT Cafe (21st Oct) in their Picking Order column about my current 5 favourite songs.

 MJ: I love what you said here.
 I feel the same.
 I really do.
 I can't imagine living life by someone else's rules.
 I'm happy being me and I am happy letting you be you.
 I think the main problem people have is that they are too bothered with just telling people what to do and what is right rather than seeing the world from someone's else eyes.
 It's very tough, I think, for people to see each other as "individuals".
 To see people who are okay with saying that "I'm happy being me."

-I've always been a massive Elvis fan and there's this song of his that has these lines:
+I've always been a massive Elvis fan and there's this song of his that has these lines: "Walk a mile in my shoes just walk a mile in my shoes Before you abuse, criticize and accuse Walk a mile in my shoes "

 If people could really get that...and embrace the idea and live by it...we'd have a lot more peace and understanding in this world.